facebook/react-native-website/docs/new-architecture-library-intro.md

 - The `codegenConfig` is the key used by the Codegen to verify that there is some code to generate.
 - The `name` field is the name of the library.
 - The `type` field is used to identify the type of module we want to create.
-Our suggestion is to keep `all` to support libraries that contain both Turbo Native Module and Fabric Native Components.
+We suggest keeping `all` to support libraries that contain both Turbo Native Module and Fabric Native Components.
 - The `jsSrcsDir` is the directory where the codegen will start looking for JavaScript specs.
-- The `android.javaPackageName` is the name of the package where the generated code wil end up.
+- The `android.javaPackageName` is the name of the package where the generated code ends up.

 Android also requires to have the [React Gradle Plugin properly configured](new-architecture-app-intro#android-specifics) in your app.